Running hvisor on QEMU

 sudo umount rootfs

-Finally, unmount the mount to complete the production of the root file system.
+Finally, unmount the mounts to complete the production of the root file system.

 When executing